renesas/ra-fsp-examples/example_projects/ek_ra6m5/USBX_hprn/USBX_hprn_ek_ra6m5_ep/readme.txt

 3. Hardware Connections:

-        Supported Board (High Speed)- EK-RA6M5:
+        Supported Board (High Speed)- EK-RA6M5, EK-RA6M3:
 	1.Connect DEBUG port of the RA MCU board to the Host PC using a micro USB cable.
-	2.Connect the USB High Speed USB port of the RA MCU board to the Host PC using another micro USB cable.
+	2.Connect the USB High Speed USB port of the RA MCU board to the Printer device using another micro USB cable.

+        Supported Board (Full Speed)- EK-RA6M4:
+	1.Connect DEBUG port of the RA MCU board to the Host PC using a micro USB cable.
+	2.Connect the USB FullSpeed USB port of the RA MCU board to the Printer device using another micro USB cable.

 4. Hardware settings for the project: